 Market you and your product:

 The primary step to get your sales reach desired proportions is to start by planning early.
 The holiday calendar is fixed and planning your strategies well ahead of time helps you to not only regulate sales effectively but also enable you to channelize them prospectively.
 Starting from doing a detailed market study of the current year’s trends to drawing up your shipping calendar and price plans will be the best markers from your marketing to sales conversion strategy.

 - Pick your desired festivals for sale, and draw up the promotional calendar which will outline your sales and marketing strategy from day one of your sale.

 - According to Roy Erez, CEO of Loop Commerce, a buyer hesitates to purchase gifts online due to infeasible return or refund options.
 Amping up your return and exchange policy through a regulated shipping channel will ensure a wider customer base.
 Do not forget on effective shipping strategy because 88% of online shoppers have rated free shipping as their driving factor for purchase.

 - Get all your planning done well ahead of the sale.
-Ensure that your ad copy, promotional email list, design and graphics, landing page, etc, is all prepared before the last minute of sale in order to both improvise on your strategy and to avoid technical glitches for a hassle free sale.
+Ensure that your ad copy, promotional email list, design and graphics, landing page, etc, is all prepared before the last minute of the sale in order to both improvise on your strategy and to avoid technical glitches for a hassle-free sale.
 Ensure your server does not crash due to overload as a frustrated customer would avoid purchase on your site.

 Strategize the intricacies of your website and reap its benefits this holiday!